jshaker000/SAP1/README.md

 The ALU will latch flags such as carry, zero, or overflow at the end of each of its operations.
 These are used for conditional instructions, such as JIZ (jump if zero).
 At least one conditional instruction is requried to make the machine turing complete.

-An example program is attached in "ram.hex.ex".
-Hopefully, by reading that an the InstructionDecode logic, and perhaps running some sims, this will help you understand how the machine understands and steps through instructions.
+An example program is attached in `example.asm`, and is automatically assembled by running `make` via `assembler.rb` to generate `ram.hex` unless that file already exists.
+Running make runs the program in `ram.hex` so you can write and assemble your own code there if desired.
+Note that the assembler currently does not automatically stay in sync with the `Instruction_Decoder.v` and will likely need edits if you need to update that file.
+These two files `assembler.rb` and `Instruction_Decoder.v` kind of show the brains of the computer, how it does it and what it does.

+The assembler file has a lot of comments explaining the valid syntax for it.

+The control words are defined in `control_words.vi` to be shared between other files as needed.

 ## Tweaks from Ben's Machine
 There are some modifications I made to make it more simulatable and easier for me to work with.